katelynrae/Documentation/docs/technical-documentation/testing-strategy.md

 **Unit:**
 Test individual functions and classes

-Unit testing is favoured because:
+Unit testing is favored because:

 *   It can provide immediate feedback
 *   It is specific (can aid finding bugs)